-CATEGORY EXAMPLES Unauthorized Construction Initiation of any construction (both interior and exterior) without prior approval of plans by ACC for exterior project or without prior protection of interior project or without prior (Regular Violation) notification of interior project.
+CATEGORY EXAMPLES Unauthorized Construction Initiation of any construction (both interior and exterior) without prior approval of plans by ACC for exterior project or without prior (Regular Violation) notification of interior project.
 Proceeding with any project without Summit County building permit, if required.
 Construction of dog kennel or other out-building.
 Failure to obtain Truck Impact approval from Board and to pay Truck Impact Fee to HOA For project vehicles with a GVWR of 15,000 lbs. or greater:a) Failure to provide Board with estimated number of truck trips (in and out).b) Failure to maintain truck log.
-(Regular Violation) c) Failure to maintain truck rog. c) Failure to agree to camera monitoring (or get waiver of same). d) Failure to pay truck impact fee in advance of the project. e) Failure to pay for truck trips in excess of the estimate provided in a), above.
+(Regular Violation) c) Failure to maintain truck tog. c) Failure to agree to camera monitoring (or get waiver of same). d) Failure to pay truck impact fee in advance of the project. e) Failure to pay for truck trips in excess of the estimate provided in a), above.
 Unauthorized Tree Removal Removal of trees from the Commons; removal of trees from a Lot without prior ACC approval.
-(Regular Violation) Rental Policy Ponting on attempting to nont Our on's man arty long town without (Regular Violation) Renting or attempting to rent Owner's property long term without notice to the HOA.
-Alarm Policy Presence of tenant pets on property while property is rented.
-Repeated false alarms from home security system.
-(Regular Violation) Repeated faise alarms from nome security system.
+(Regular Violation) Rental Policy (Regular Violation) Renting or attempting to rent Owner's property long term without notice to the HOA.
+Alarma Daliana Presence of tenant pets on property while property is rented.
+Alarm Policy (Regular Violation) Repeated false alarms from home security system.
 Pets Failure to leash dog when off Owner's property.
-(Health & Safety Violation) Exterior Maintenance Failure to repaint/re-stain/re-roof when necessary to maintain (Regular Violation) Owner's property in a first-class state of appearance.
-Failure to obtain ACC approval for repainting/re-staining/re- roofing.
+(Health & Safety Violation) Exterior Maintenance Failure to repaint/re-stain/re-roof when necessary to maintain Owner's property in a first-class state of appearance.
+(Regular Violation) Failure to obtain ACC approval for repainting/re-staining/re- roofing.
 Compliance Failure to comply with the requirements of any policies, rules, regulations, or procedures after appropriate action by the Board.
 (Regular Violation) (Health & Safety Violation) Landscape Maintenance Failure to mow property on a regular basis and to maintain intentional landscaping including shrubbery.
 (Regular Violation)